getodk/docs/docs/form-design-intro.rst

 Excel-based form creation
 -------------------------

-Most ODK users design their forms in Excel or Google Sheets using :doc:`XLSForm <xlsform>`.
+Most ODK users design their forms in Excel or Google Sheets using XLSForm.
 Examples in this documentation use XLSForm notation to show form features.
+You can start with :doc:`a tutorial <xlsform-first-form>` or :doc:`read the reference <xlsform>`.

 .. _drag-and-drop-form-creation: